 The Flea Market Style team comprises a talented group of stylists, entertaining and junk experts, bloggers, antiques appraisers, photographers, graphic designers and writers.
 And more than one of them thinks chocolate is worthy of inclusion on the Periodic Table of Elements.
 Here's our gang:

 Junker, editor, author, retailer, entrepreneur and lover of comfy jeans and sneakers.
-In addition to bringing Flea Market Style and Flea Market Style Weddings to a national and international audience, she is the original founder of JunkMarket.
+In addition to bringing Flea Market Style, Flea Market Style Decorating and Flea Market Style Weddings to a national and international audience, she is the original founder of JunkMarket.
 Nassauer has served as an editor and columnist of Country Home magazine and co-authored "Decorating JunkMarket Style" and "Junk Beautiful, Room by Room Makeovers."
 Ki produces Junk Bonanza, a biannual event in MN, hosts the Junk Revolution online community, and runs FleaQuest, a comprehensive online directory for vintage sales and antiques shops.
-In addition to her television and public appearances, Nassauer has spread the junking gospel as a vintage consultant.
+In addition to her television and public appearances, including several current video primers for America Now News, Nassauer has spread the junking gospel as a vintage consultant.

 Find her at KiNassauer.com where you can get inspired, shop and connect with like-minded junkers.

 Stacey Willey, Art Director